 Strategic thermostat adjustments can save up to 10 percent off your monthly bill.
 If you have a programmable thermostat, for example, it may have a “vacation” mode.
 Wi-Fi-connected thermostats have more abilities, and “smart thermostats,” like the Nest line of products can do even more.

-It automatically adapts to your life, remembering when you leave home and what temperatures you like at what times.
-It learns your rhythms and programs itself accordingly after a couple of weeks of manual programming.
+Many smart thermostats automatically adapt to your life, remembering when you leave home and what temperatures you like at what times.
+They learn your rhythms and program themselves accordingly after a couple of weeks of manual programming.

-Whether you need assistance with insulation, ductwork, thermostats or your air conditioning equipment, A.B.
+Whether you need assistance with insulation, ductwork, thermostats, or if your AC is not working at all, A.B.
 May is here for you.
 If you think you’re ready for an air conditioning upgrade, we represent quality products.

 Curious?
 Contact us for a free estimate.